Expert No Win No Fee Pleural Thickening Claim Solicitors

 Mesothelioma Compensation for Dock Worker

-Johnathan was instructed by the estate of JH who had been diagnosed with malignant mesothelioma as a result of exposure to asbestos dust in the 1950’s and 1960’s.
-Unfortunately, JH passed away before providing instructions but Johnathan brought a successful claim against his former employer.
-John secured a compensation award of over £150,000 for JH’s family.
+Instructed by the estate of JH who had been diagnosed with malignant mesothelioma as a result of exposure to asbestos dust in the 1950’s and 1960’s.
+Unfortunately, JH passed away before providing instructions but a claim was made successfully against his former employer.
+An award of over £150,000 was obtained for JH’s family.

 Mesothelioma compensation for construction worker

-Johnathan was instructed by a client who had been diagnosed with malignant mesothelioma as a result of exposure to asbestos dust whilst building new homes on constructions sites in the 1960’s.
-Johnathan brought a successful claim against the construction firm and secured a compensation award of over £80,000 for his client.
+Instructed by a client who had been diagnosed with malignant mesothelioma as a result of exposure to asbestos dust whilst building new homes on constructions sites in the 1960’s.
+A successful claim was made against the construction firm and an award of £80,000 was obtained.

 Johnathan Steventon-Kiy specialises in clinical negligence, industrial disease and personal injury litigation.